mspnp/aks-baseline-regulated/docs/conditional-access.md

 For many administrators, PowerShell is already an understood scripting tool.
 The following example shows how to use the Azure AD PowerShell module to apply a Conditional Access policy.

+> Note: Azure AD Powershell is planned for deprecation on March 30, 2024, including these following instructions.
+For more details on the deprecation plans, see the [deprecation update](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/important-azure-ad-graph-retirement-and-powershell-module/ba-p/3848270).
+We encourage you to continue migrating to [Microsoft Graph PowerShell](https://learn.microsoft.com/powershell/microsoftgraph/overview), which is the recommended module for interacting with Microsoft Entra ID.

 ```powershell
 Install-Module -Name AzureAD -Force -Scope CurrentUser